Tour du Mont Blanc Camping Trek

 Accommodation

-Accompanying you throughout the trek is a dedicated camp support leader who will take care of all the logistics and catering.
-Your tent will be put up for you each night.
+Camp life: Accompanying you throughout the trek is a dedicated camp support leader who takes care of the logistics and catering.
+Your tent is put up for you each night.
 In the morning, you will be asked to take your tent down (this should take no more than three to four minutes), put your bag in the back of the van and wash your breakfast dish.
 On four nights out of 14, you will be asked to join a washing up team and help with the dishes that evening – a 20-minute job.
 Otherwise, you are free to relax and your time is your own.

-You will spend 14 nights camping in roomy tents designed to sleep three people, but with a maximum of two people per tent.
-We use modern dome tents incorporating a 6.9ft x 6.9ft (2.1m x 2.1m) inner tent with sewn-in ground sheet and a supplementary 7.5ft x 2.3ft (2.3m x 0.7m) covered porch that is an ideal place to leave your walking boots and poles etc. The tents are waterproof.
+You spend 14 nights camping in roomy waterproof tents designed to sleep three people, but with a maximum of two people per tent.
+We use modern dome tents incorporating a 6.9ft x 6.9ft (2.1m x 2.1m) inner tent with sewn-in ground sheet and a supplementary 7.5ft x 2.3ft (2.3m x 0.7m) covered porch that is an ideal place to leave your walking boots and poles.

 Single tents are available for a small additional cost, as are camping mats and sleeping bags with liner and pillow.
-Our camping mats are a full-length air- and foam-filled variety which are comfortable to sleep on and provide excellent insulation from the ground.
+Our full-length camping mats are filled with air and foam, which is comfortable to sleep on and provides excellent insulation from the ground.
 Our sleeping bags have a synthetic filling, as opposed to feathers, with a three-quarter-length zip and provide plenty of warmth.

 Sleeping bag hire (three- or four-season), pillow and liner: Approximately £73 – please request in advance with your sales representative.